Professional Certificate in Practice Education

 Timeline and course calendar

 Each course starts on a set date as seen below.
-Short assignments are due at the end of each module.
+Short assignments are due throughout each course.
 Extensions can be negotiated; however greatest benefit of the program will come from working with a cohort of practice educators and discussing your experiences.

-The average workload is seven hours per week.
+The average workload is seven to eight hours per week.

 |Course calendar||2019 start date||2019 end date||Course calendar||2019 start date||2019 end date|